olubunmitosin/reviewer/README.md

 use Kesty\Reviewer\Traits\ReviewRateable as ReviewerTrait;
 use Illuminate\Database\Eloquent\Model;

-class Post extends Model implements Reviewer
+class Post extends Model implements ReviewRateable
 {
     use ReviewerTrait;
 }